STORM-IRIT/Radium-Engine/doc/developer/material.md

 In order to make these extensions available to each Radium developer, the _Radium Material Library_ defines several interfaces and factories for material management.

 A material is defined by two programming interfaces.
-The Ra::Engine::Material that defines the [C++ interface](#cpp-mtl-lib) made available for applications and plugins and a [GLSL interface](#glsl-mtl-lib) that allows shader reuse and composition for OpenGL rendering.
+The Ra::Engine::Data::Material that defines the [C++ interface](#cpp-mtl-lib) made available for applications and plugins and a [GLSL interface](#glsl-mtl-lib) that allows shader reuse and composition for OpenGL rendering.